poisonwine/Goal-Conditioned-Exploration/README.md

 # Goal-Conditioned Exploration Framework

 This repo is established for goal-conditioned exploration  in multi-goal robotic environments.
+We aim to provide a modular and readable framework.

 The fundamental algorithm is [Hindsight Experience Replay](https://arxiv.org/abs/1707.01495) (HER) , and we have extended the HER algorithm from the following aspects:
 - Exploration Goal Selection: how to set exploration goal at the beginning of an episode